uber/orbit/README.md

 # ORBIT

+## Disclaimer
+This project may contain experimental code and may not be ready for general use.
+Support and/or new releases may be limited.

+## Intro
 **ORBIT** is a package for **O**bject-o**R**iented **B**ayes**I**an **T**imes-series
 model.
 It provides fast and robust forecast on generic time-series data in a Bayesian style with flexible object-oriented design.